 Naples and Campania are considered the wine capitals of Italy and wine is linked to a lot of traditions and customs here.
 Most wines in this region are dry and it is quite hard to find sweet wine in Naples.
 Be sure to try Lacryma Christie, a celebrated Neapolitan wine from the slopes of Mount Vesuvius in Campania, which translates to ‘tears of Christ.’
 Though not overly fruity, its flavor has notes of plums and prunes.
 This wine pairs well with Neapolitan pizzza.

 Channel your inner Julia Roberts at the world famous joint – La’ Antica Pizzeria Da Michele.
-They only have two pizzas on the menu- Pizza Margherita with or without cheese.
+They only have one pizza on the menu- Pizza Margherita with or without cheese.
 There is usually a long wait, depending on the time of the year.
 Though we tasted much better pizzas in Naples, it is still worth a try and lives up to the hype.

 With over a 100 alleyways zigzagging the city, you will come across alleys with strange names like the Alley of the Sun, Alley of Giants, Alley of Bakers, Alley of Spinsters.
 The 2 main alleys that you can’t miss while in Naples are: